build-on-aws/content/tutorials/building-multi-region-disaster-recovery-for-amazon-appstream2.0/index.md

 1. AppStream 2.0 users can share folders between different AppStream fleets, which was challenging when using S3 for home folders.
 1. Terabytes of user profile and other data stored on premise can be accessed securely and remotely using AppStream 2.0 and [Amazon FSx File Gateway](https://aws.amazon.com/storagegateway/file/fsx?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=mr-dr-for-appstream), which provide seamless read and write activity when files are shared between their on-premises locations and the cloud.
 Users will have a similar experience inside a virtual desktop as they do on-premise using a physical laptop\device
 1. Fine grained access control of data from a central source such as Active Directory (AD) that integrates with existing onboarding workflows and security folder monitoring tools.
+1. Reduces administration by removing the need to maintain a full list of inclusions and exclusions for profile roaming

 In this blog, I will guide you through how to build a multi-region disaster recovery environment for Amazon AppStream 2.0 using Amazon FSx for Windows as a storage location.